DonutzAndCoffee/DonutzMozaPlugin/README.md

 Just drop all three .dll files (DonutzMozaPlugin.dll, MOZA_API_C.dll and MOZA_API_CSharp.dll) into your Simhub install folder and restart Simhub.

 ## Release Notes
+v0.1.2 (2024-11-24)
+- bug fix: car model name was handled incorrectly in some situations when adding new car related profiles.

 v0.1.1 (2024-11-22)
 - changed behaviour of the mouse wheel.
 It should scroll the page correctly now.